-Tax laws or other law or government incentive programs or regulations may change
+Tax laws or other laws or government incentive programs, or regulations may change

 Changes in tax legislation, administrative practice or case law could have adverse tax consequences for us.
 Despite a general principle prohibiting retroactive changes, amendments to applicable laws, orders and regulations can be issued or altered with retroactive effect.
 Additionally, divergent interpretations of tax laws by the tax authorities or the tax courts are possible.
 These interpretations may be changed at any time with adverse effects on our taxation.
 Furthermore, court decisions are often overruled by the tax authorities by way of issuing non-application decrees.
 As a result, uncertainties exist with regard to the taxation rules applicable to us and our subsidiaries.
 Deviating views adopted by the tax authorities or the tax courts might lead to a higher tax burden for us.
-Additionally, if adverse changes in the tax framework should occur, or if we are subject to tax audits or reassessments that result in the imposition of taxes individually or together, this could adversely impact our investments, cash flows, operating results or financial condition, our ability to make distributions on our units and our ability to implement our growth strategy.
+Additionally, adverse changes in the tax framework applicable to us could occur, and we could be subject to tax audits or reassessments that result in the imposition of taxes.
+Changes in the tax status of our subsidiaries and potential taxes payable could reduce the amount of cash available to us.
+Any of the foregoing, taken individually or together, could adversely impact our investments, cash flows, operating results or financial condition, our ability to make distributions on our units and our ability to implement our growth strategy.